 Comment 2

-“DEQ states that amendments to the Composting: Pathogen Reduction rule are necessary "to ensure consistent requirements apply to the anaerobic digestion of manure" (meaning, as compared to excluded "agricultural operations".)
+“DEQ states that amendments to the Composting: Pathogen Reduction rule are necessary "to ensure consistent requirements apply to the anaerobic digestion of manure" (meaning, as compared to excluded "agricultural operations").
 The POTB unit is similar to "on-farm" digesters in that it will treat Type 2 (manure) feedstock, but it is NOT similar to them in that it will also treat Type 3 (food waste) feedstocks.
 By excluding from the Composting: Pathogen Reduction rule only "off-farm" Type 3 (food waste) composters that land apply their digestate, the Department is actually creating an unfair regulatory inconsistency between the POTB digester and other Type 3 composters that don't land apply their digestate but dispose of it in some other manner that is equally or more effective at pathogen reduction (like a municipal sewage treatment plant or an industrial waste water treatment unit).”

 DEQ Response: The proposed temporary rule excludes any liquid digestate from the pathogen limit and testing if land applied at agronomic rates and in compliance with federal biosolids requirements, not just liquid digestate from manure digestion.
-There are anaerobic digesters both on farm and off farm that accept Type 3 feedstocks in the state, land apply liquid digestate, test for pathogens and meet pathogen limits because Type 3 feedstocks, such as food waste, contain significantly lower amounts of fecal coliform bacteria (pathogen indicator) as compared to manure.
-Research has shown that, if applied properly at agronomic rates, soil application of digestate should not be an environmental concern for pathogens.
+There are anaerobic digesters both on farm and off farm that accept Type 3 feedstocks in the state, land apply liquid digestate, and test for pathogens and meet pathogen limits because Type 3 feedstocks, such as food waste, contain significantly lower amounts of fecal coliform bacteria (pathogen indicator) as compared to manure.
+Research has shown that, if applied properly at agronomic rates and in compliance with federal biosolids requirements, soil application of digestate is not an environmental concern for pathogens.
 To address any risks associated with nutrient loading, digestate must be applied to soil at agronomic rates and in compliance with federal biosolids requirements.
-EPA, through federal law recognizes soil application of digestate and biosolids from municipal sewage treatment plants as an appropriate pathogen reduction strategy.
+EPA, through federal law, recognizes soil application of digestate and biosolids from municipal sewage treatment plants as an appropriate pathogen reduction strategy.
 Sewage treatment sludge in Oregon is applied to soil as an approved management strategy.
 In addition, the DEQ compost rules do allow liquid digestate to be sent to wastewater treatment plants or managed under an NPDES permit (such as a CAFO NPDES permit).

 Comment 3